NVIDIA-Merlin/Merlin/docker/README.md

-# NVIDIA Merlin Docker Containers
+# NVIDIA Merlin Dockerfiles and Containers

 All NVIDIA Merlin components are available as open source projects.
 However, a more convenient way to make use of these components is by using our Merlin NGC containers.
 We have created Docker containers for NVIDIA Merlin that are hosted on [NGC](https://ngc.nvidia.com/catalog/containers/).

 Containers allow you to package your software application, libraries, dependencies, and runtime compilers in a self-contained environment.
 These containers can be pulled and launched right out of the box.
 You can clone and adjust these containers if necessary.

-Here's a list of Docker containers that we currently offer:
+The table below provides a list of Dockerfiles that can be used to build the corresponding Docker container:

 | Container Name             | Dockerfile       | Container Location                                                             | Functionality                                         |
 |----------------------------|------------------|--------------------------------------------------------------------------------|-------------------------------------------------------|